-Křivoklát was founded in the 12th century, belonging to the kings of Bohemia.
-This royal residence was rebuilt in the 13th century as a seat of the ruling Přemyslid dynasty.
-Vestiges of Czech kings and the splendour of their lifestyle is still evident today at every step.
-The halls of the castle witnessed many festivities and feasts, but also many consequential political talks and fateful diplomatic negotiations.
+Křivoklát is located in deep forests and it was founded in the 12th century.
+The castle belonged to the kings of Bohemia.
+As the royal residence it was rebuilt in the 13th century and served to the ruling Přemyslid dynasty.
+The castle walls witnessed many major events and feasts, as well as many political dealings and diplomatic negotiations.

-The castle was damaged by fire several times.
-During the 19th century, the family of Fürstenberg became the owners of the castle and had it reconstructed after a fire in 1826.
+The castle was damaged by fire many times.
+During the 19th century was the its owner the family of Fürstenberg.
+They reconstructed it after the last fire in 1826.

-The most valuable part of the castle, with a massive cylindrical tower, is the Royal Hall, which has splendid star vaulting.
-After the Vladislav Hall at Prague Castle, it is the second largest hall in the Czech Republic.
+The most valuable part of the castle is the Royal Hall, which is located in the massive stone tower.
+The hall has amazing star vaulting.
+After the Vladislav Hall at the Prague Castle it is the second largest hall in the Czech Republic.

-See a beautiful castle chapel, the castle library containing over 52.000 bands, a rich museum and a painting gallery of the Fürstenberg, a famous castle prison with torture chambers and torture instruments, a monumental tower with a collection of hunting trophies.
+The castle hides the beautiful chapel, the library with more than 52.000 bands, a museum and a gallery of portraits of the Fürstenberg family, a castle prison with torture chambers and torture instruments, a tower with many hunting trophies.